Burritts Rapids

 Burritts Rapids is a small village located on the Rideau River in eastern Ontario.

 The hamlet was named after Stephen Burritt, whose family was the first to settle in this area.
 At one time, the hamlet prospered due to its location on the Rideau Canal.
-The community straddles the river, so part is located in Rideau Township, now Rideau-Jock Ward in Ottawa, and part in North Grenville Township.
+The community straddles the river, so part is located in the Rideau-Jock Ward of Ottawa, and part in North Grenville Township.

 There is a lock on the canal to bypass rapids here, the Burritts Rapids Bridge which crosses the canal and a stationary bridge which crosses the river.

 History

 In 1793, Stephen and Daniel Burritt, from Arlington, Vermont, settled in the vicinity of the area now known as Burritt's Rapids.
 A plaque was erected by the Ontario Archaeological and Historic Sites Board commemorating the founding of Burritt's Rapids.

 By 1812, Burritts Rapids had become a bustling hamlet.
 At the peak of its prosperity, it had telegraphic and daily mail, 2 general stores, a bakery, a millinery shop, 2 shoe shops, a tin and stove store, a grist mill, a woolen mill, a tannery, 3 blacksmith shops, 3 wagon shops, a cabinet shop, 2 churches, 2 schools, 2 hotels, a bank and an Orange Lodge.

 The hamlet's natural advantages as a transportation centre were enhanced by the opening of the Rideau Canal in 1831.
 Burritts Rapids was the site of the first bridge across the Rideau River.
 A post office was opened in 1839.

 By 1866, Burritts Rapids was a village with a population of about 400 on the Rideau canal, in the townships of Oxford and Marlborough, and counties of Carleton and Grenville.
 It had two schools, and citizens were in the lumber business.

 Unfortunately, the hamlet was by-passed by the railway, and its importance gradually diminished with the decline of the canal as a means of transportation.

 Burritts Rapids was home to the Rideau Correctional and Treatment Centre from 1947 until its closure in 2004.
 It was subsequently demolished in 2013.

 Public high school students in this area go to South Carleton High School in Richmond.